A chocolate stain can be one of the toughest ones to remove, because it is what is called a "combination stain."

 Make Your Own Chocolate Stain Remover Solution

-You can also make your own stain remover, just for a chocolate stain.
+You can also make your own stain remover for removing the stain.

 Just coat this solution on the stained area, let sit for 10-15 minutes (check first in an inconspicuous area of the fabric to make sure it does not harm or discolor the fabric first), and then run through the wash as normal.

-I came across a blog entry recently from The Diaper Diaries about how she removed a set chocolate stain out of her white jeans.
+I came across a blog entry recently from The Diaper Diaries (***update - the blog has since shut down ***end update) about how she removed a set chocolate stain out of her white jeans.

 This chocolate stain removal tip is even more awesome because her husband had accidentally run the jeans through the dryer, meaning the stain was much more difficult to remove.